 Antonijas 1 * Tues, Wed, Fri, Sat 11:00 – 17:00, Thu 11:00 – 19:00, Sun 11:00 – 16:00

 Four floors charting the history of medicine from ancient times (and more contemporary tribal medicine) to the mid 20th century.
-Lots of weird medical instruments, curios (like this “two headed dog”), freaky displays and information about notable scientists and doctors.
-Lots of Soviet era focus, East European focus and, in keeping with Latvia’s fascination with herbal and traditional folk medicine (see below), more than your fair share of stuff about herbal medicine.
-Out of the four floors, nearly two are to do with, shall we say, more esoteric things, including freaky masks and fetishes used for tribal and shamanic medicine around the world, large displays of local herbs (sadly, the info was in Latvian only) and an entire display celebrating mineral spas for their medicinal properties.
+Lots of weird medical instruments, curios (like this “two headed dog”), freaky displays, and information about notable scientists and doctors.
+Lots of Soviet era focus, East European focus, and, in keeping with Latvia’s fascination with herbal and traditional folk medicine (see below), more than your fair share of stuff about herbal medicine.
+Out of the four floors, nearly two are to do with, shall we say, more esoteric things, including freaky masks and fetishes used for tribal and shamanic medicine around the world, large displays of local herbs (sadly, the info was in Latvian only), and an entire display celebrating mineral spas for their medicinal properties.
 Amusingly, the “future of medicine” room was pretty much all about space and astronauts, including a taxidermy dog and the pod that got her into orbit.
-I’m not entirely sure how this relates to the history of medicine, but it was pretty cool.
-A ticket to this magical world of freaky wonders costs something like 2.5 euros – a bargain, considering I spent a few hours there.
+I’m not entirely sure how this relates to either the history or the future of medicine, but it was pretty cool.
+A ticket to this magical world of freaky wonders costs something like 2.5 euros – a bargain, considering I spent several wonderful hours there.